Arepo-MCRT: Monte Carlo Radiation Hydrodynamics on a Moving Mesh: Numerical Methodology

-The neighbor method conserves the total momentum because the integration is always directed towards an interface with positive vector orientation.
+The neighbor method conserves the total momentum because the integration is always directed toward an interface with positive vector orientation.
 However, as discussed by \citet{Hopkins2019}, by representing cell interfaces as planes with finite area a fraction of momentum is lost due to residual vector cancellation in the transverse directions.
-To gain intuition, we approximate cells as having $N$ faces subtending equal solid angles of $4 \pi / N$.
-We further approximate each face as a disk at a distance $z$ with relative differential surface area $\text{d}\bmath{A} / z^2 = 2 \pi \varphi \text{d}\varphi \hat{\bmath{z}}$ and maximum conic opening angle $\varphi_\text{max} \approx 2 / \sqrt{N}$.
+To gain intuition, we approximate cells as having $N \gg 1$ faces subtending equal solid angles of $4 \pi / N$.
+We further employ the small-angle approximation and approximate each face as a disk at a distance $z$ with relative differential surface area $\text{d}\bmath{A} / z^2 = 2 \pi \varphi \text{d}\varphi \hat{\bmath{z}}$ and maximum conic opening angle $\varphi_\text{max} \approx 2 / \sqrt{N}$.
 Thus, the total relative momentum rate is